Thermal Operations in general are not memoryless: Outline of the paper

 \section{Outline of the paper}

-We will approach the problem in several steps, with the growing complexity of argumentation.
+We will approach the problem in several steps, gradually increasing the complexity of the arguments.

-Our main goal is to characterize transitions that do not require work (or the amount of required work can be made arbitrarily small, and the work is spent with an arbitrarily small probability).
+Our main goal is to characterize transitions that necessarily require work, in the sense that, with probability greater than some positive constant $\eta >0$, a strictly positive and non-vanishing work loss $-W > \epsilon > 0$ must be incurred.

-In Section \ref{sec:av}, we shall depict situation when we instead care about average work.
-We shall consider a simple cycle of energy change, and prove that only when \blk the free energy of the initial state is larger than the free energy of the final state, then the transition can be done with no average work cost.
+In Section~\ref{sec:av}, we will depict a situation in which we instead care just about the average work.
+Namely, we analyze a simple, specific energy-change cycle which shows that a transition from an initial state to a final state can be performed without ancillary system with zero average work cost if the free energy of the initial state is larger than that of the final state.
+We do it for states with probability of excited state smaller than $1/2$.
+Most likely, we have also "only if" because, if initial free energy is larger than the final one, then even using Thermal Operations one cannot perform the transition.
+And we believe that $\textbf{CO}_0$ are equal to Thermal Operations.

-Subsequently, in Section \ref{sec:worm-up}, we show that in the same cycle, a fixed amount of work is spent with some fixed positive probability.
+Subsequently, in Section~\ref{sec:worm-up}, we demonstrate that for the same cycle a fixed amount of work is necessarily expended with some fixed positive probability.

-In Section \ref{sec:arbitrary-cycle} we outline the strategy to prove the general case.
-First, in Section \ref{subsec:lemma-not-working} we shall show, to what extent the case considered in Section \ref{sec:worm-up} can be generalized, and outline the strategy behind the proof in general case.

-In Section \ref{subsec:preparations} we give a sketch of the proof, in the case when \textbf{CO5} is excluded. in particular, we outline the main tools: path, Gibbs curve, conditioning, and the main strategy exploiting the relations between work and free energy difference of Gibbs states.
+In Section~\ref{sec:arbitrary-cycle}, we outline the strategy for proving the same but in full generality (that is, for an arbitrary energy-change cycle).
+In particular, in Section~\ref{sec:tools}, we introduce the main tools used throughout the paper, including paths, Gibbs curves, and related notions.
+Then in Section~\ref{subsec:preparations} we sketch the proof for the restricted case in which \textbf{CO5} operations are excluded.

-In Section \ref{subsec:co5} we extend these considerations to the fully general case, where \textbf{CO5} operations are included.
+Finally, in Section~\ref{subsec:co5}, we extend these considerations to the fully general setting, allowing for \textbf{CO5} operations.